Kruthiksp/Java8/README.md

 <pre>
 01. Given a list of integers, use Java 8 Stream API to filter out the even numbers and collect them into a new list.
 02. Given a list of integers, use Java 8 Stream API and map() to square each number and collect the results into a new list.
-03. Given a list of integers, Filter only the odd numbers, Filter only the odd numbers
+03. Given a list of integers,
+    Filter only the odd numbers
     Square each of those odd numbers
     Collect the result into a new list.